jadecobra/python_tdd_exercises/TRUTH_TABLE_02_LOGICAL_CONJUNCTION.md

 # Binary Operations - It takes 2 to tango

-Let's test the 16 outcomes of binary operations
+let us test the 16 outcomes of binary operations

 ## Logical Conjunction